ropenscilabs/statistical-software/README.md

 fluidity between these two broad categories.
 Moreover, we do not pursue *General Standards* any further in the present document, and merely presume that these will emerge, or may be derived, from the following considerations of *Specific Aspects of Software*.
-The following sub-section considers potential types of *Statistical Standards*, aiming in particular to illustrate and explore how the development of such standards interacts with and is influenced by definitions and categorizations of statistical software.

 ## Specific Standards

 The applicability of any concrete set of standards is likely to differ between different categories.
-In terms of concrete metrics, for example, metrics of numerical accuracy will differ between categories primarily describing analytical algorithms and those describing less tractable routines which produce less directly reproducible results.
+For example, metrics of numerical accuracy will likely differ between categories primarily describing analytical algorithms and those describing less tractable routines which produce less directly reproducible results.
 Or consider metrics derived from tests, which must be interpreted in *qualitatively* different ways for packages entirely dependent on their own internal code versus packages largely dependent on the results of calls to external data providers (along with additional differences between, for example, locally-installed “external” providers versus online sources of external data).

 Different metrics, and thus by extension very likely different standards, must thus be considered to be of differential applicability